What are IDX, MLS, RETS and RESO API

 The RESO API also features Open Data technology, meaning there’s less need to store vast amounts of data locally.

-RESO can be applied for mobile apps, too, making it an incredibly powerful tool for developers and agencies who want to build larger, more flexible real estate websites.
+RESO can also be applied to mobile apps, making it an incredibly powerful tool for developers and agencies who want to build larger, more flexible real estate websites.

 RESO API - Import MLS